top of page

 The tremors escalated into what felt like an earthquake, until Xander was sure that the entire prison would come crumbling down at any moment.
 He covered his ears and looked through the gap in the wall.
 The piercing sound, like heavy grinding machinery, came from somewhere in the sky.
 His eyes traced the noise to its source, then he saw it.

 From over the tree canopy, a bizarre-looking object approached the camp.
-It was octahedral in form, like two pyramids fused together base to base.
+It was octahedral in form, like two small pyramids fused together base to base.
 It had no wings and no obvious mechanics for propulsion, yet it descended toward the camp with an unnatural smoothness, possibly suspended by some magnetic force.

 A triangular anchor shot down from the bottom of the object and pierced the ground, stirring up an ash cloud.
 The anchor drilled deep into the soil until everything came to a halt.
 The noise and tremors subsided almost instantly.